-If a student does not meet compulsory attendance requirements, the campus attendance committee will review the circumstances, using the guidelines at Board Policy FEC (Local), to determine whether the student will receive credit.
-Please see the Attendance Specialist in the school office if you would like an appeal form.
+If a student does not meet compulsory attendance requirements, the campus attendance committee will review the circumstances, using the guidelines at Board Policy FEC(Local), to determine whether the student will receive credit.
+Please see your student's Assistant Principal if you would like an appeal form.

-A court of law may also impost penalties against both the student and his or her parents/guardians if a school-aged student is deliberately not attending school.
+A court of law may also impose penalities against both the student and his or her parents/guardians if a school-aged student is deliberately not attending school.
 A complaint against the parent may be filed in court if the student:

 - Is absent from school on ten or more days, or parts of days within a 6-month period in the same school year, or